dima618/aboutme/_posts/projects/2020-08-30-svgfileparser.md

   keywords: "Jekyll, Pineapple"

 project:
-  title: "SVG to Vectors Converter"
+  title: "SVG to Vector Converter"
   type: "Library to convert an SVG to a list of vectors"
   url: ""
   logo: "/assets/images/projects/yellowpineapple/logo.png"